wikichua/SAP/contributing.md

 Need packager to ease your work

-> $ composer require jeroen-g/laravel-packager master-dev
+> $ composer require jeroen-g/laravel-packager dev-master

 Import package from github